 - Variety is essential to your pet’s health!
 (This applies to any and all diets and recipes!)
 Do not get in the habit of feeding just one or two combinations of ingredients.

 - To make a large batch of food, increase portions and mix all ingredients together.
 Freeze in meal-sized portions.
 It is okay to add enzymes when making the food; it may even be beneficial to do so, because the pre-digestion process will have a little extra time to work, and reduce the stress on the pancreas.
-It is okay to freeze in plastic baggies or containers, since freezing minimizes the off gassing and odors from the plastic.
+It is okay to freeze in plastic baggies or containers, since freezing minimizes off-gassing and odors from the plastic.

 - Do not re-freeze meat more than twice (bearing in mind that most commercial meat has already been frozen once before you bought it; ask the butcher about this).